Skip to main content

 xn,yx,yfor all yH.\langle x_n, y \rangle \to \langle x, y \rangle \quad \text{for all } y \in H.

-This definition relies on the Riesz Representation Theorem, which ensures that every bounded linear functional on HH can be expressed as an inner product with a fixed element of HH.
+This definition relies on the Riesz Representation Theorem, which ensures that every bounded linear transformation on HH can be expressed as an inner product with a fixed element of HH.